 The legal system for intellectual property around diagnostic methods is highly complex and uncertain.
 In the U.S., patent courts have struggled to define a clear means of patent eligibility for modern age diagnostics.
 Generally, a simple process involving correlations between blood test results and patient health is not eligible for patent claims because such processes incorporate "laws of nature".
 However, different outcomes from different courts, including Federal Circuit, district court and Patent Trial and Appeal Board decisions, have continued to create a sometimes vague or conflicting legal framework for determining the eligibility of patent claims for diagnostic methods.
 As a result, we cannot be certain how SavaDx fits into the current U.S. legal framework for obtaining effective patent claims.
 Furthermore, claims for diagnostic methods can be complicated to enforce.

-We currently have no patents or patent applications with respect to SavaDx, and is protected in the United States by trade secrets, know-how and other proprietary rights technology.
+We currently have no issued patents in the United States with respect to SavaDx, which we believe may be protected in the United States by trade secrets, know-how and other proprietary rights technology.